KhronosGroup/Vulkan-Samples/samples/extensions/raytracing_extended/tutorial.md

 ```

 *Per-primitive level*  In this sample, each vertex is encoded with a per-vertex normal and texture coordinate, though
-other applications may with to provide other information at the per-vertex level.
+other applications may wish to provide other information at the per-vertex level.
 To allow the bottom-level acceleration
 structure to reference geometry data with a custom-defined layout, the `VkAccelerationStructureGeometryKHR` provides the
 ability to set geometry offsets and strides (i.e. `vertexStride`).
 In the code below, the
 struct `acceleration_structure_geometry` of type `VkAccelerationStructureGeometryKHR` references the data layout